talmeym/regurgitator-all/README.md

 reference project
 -----------------

-reference project for using regurgitator can be found here: [rock-paper-scissors](http://github.com/talmeym/rock-paper-scissors) - mocks a servie that allows you to play a game
+reference project for using regurgitator can be found here: [rock-paper-scissors](http://github.com/talmeym/rock-paper-scissors) - mocks a service allowing you to play a game